zjdgx/tylermcginnis.github.io/pages/articles/2016-07-13-imperative-vs-declarative/index.md

 the address assumes you have some sort of GPS that knows the imperative steps of how to get to your house.

-Anautomatic car has some sort of abstraction layer overshifting gears.
+An automatic car has some sort of abstraction layer overshifting gears.

 That was the realization that really made it click for me, soI’ll repeat it:
 Many (if not all) declarative approacheshave some sort of underlying imperative